-time infor s to be allowed to see the server status inform mation from the NTP service (even if this is in system and NTPD version)?
+time infor s to be allowed to see the server status informati mation from the NTP service (even if this is infor system and NTPD version)?

-No In this case select from the following standard restrictions: See Chapter 8.3.3.7.6 Access Control Options

-kod $\checkmark$

-notrap $\checkmark$

-nopeer $\checkmark$

-noquery. ✓

-Yes In this case select from the following standard re See Chapter 8.3.3.7.6 Access Control Options estrictions:
+In this case select from the following standard restri See Chapter 8.3.3.7.6 Access Control Options ctions:

-kod $\checkmark$
+No kod \checkmark

-notrap √
+No notrap $ \checkmark $

 nopeer $\overline{\checkmark}$

+noquery. \checkmark

+In this case select from the following standard restrictions: See Chapter 8.3.3.7.6 Access Control Options

+kod $\overline{\checkmark}$

+notrap \checkmark

+Yes nopeer \checkmark

-If a standard restriction is selected in this area, exceptions can be declared in separate lines for each authorised server, client or subnetwork.
-See Chapter 8.3.3.7.5 Addition of Exceptions to Standard Restrictions
+If a standard restriction is selected in the declared in separate lines for each authoretwork.
+See Chapter 8.3.3.7.5 Addition Restrictions orised server, client or sub-